UsmanAJabbar/RIGBLDR/backend/README.md

 - /cpu/ for all processors, or
 - /cpu/:id for a specific id, or
+- /cpu?key=value&key=value
-- /cpu?socket=??? with other parameters coming soon!
+- - currently supported: socket, and core, with more key params coming soon!